dotnet-foundation/projects/readme.md

-# .NET Foundation Project Application
+# .NET Foundation Project Application and Support

 This repo is used to manage .NET Foundation project applications.
 More information is available at in the [project application checklist](https://github.com/dotnet/foundation/blob/master/guidance/new-projects.md).